chardoncs/ignore-down/README.md

 make install
 ```

-Also, the script require [cURL](https://curl.se/) (usually preinstalled with your OS) and a Bourne-shell-compatible shell.
+Also, the script require [cURL](https://curl.se/) (usually preinstalled with your OS)
+and a [Bourne-shell](https://en.wikipedia.org/wiki/Bourne_shell)-compatible shell (usually preinstalled with most Linux distro or MacOS).

 ## Usage